TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 ## Functional annotations

 The functional annotations provide a biological context for every variant.
 Such as the overlapping genes or the effect of the variant in a protein.
-These annotations are provided by SnpEff (Cingolani, 2012).
+These annotations are provided by SnpEff (Cingolani, 2012) or by BCFtools csq (Danecek, 2017).
+Only one of the previous can be used.

+### Using SnpEff

 The SnpEff available human annotations are:
 * GRCh37.75